champa720/material.io/_ged/mathematical-reasoning.md

 **As of Friday, February 21, 2014, the standard time allowance on the GED&reg; test - Mathematical Reasoning was increased by 25 minutes.**

-  * The time allowance for GED Ready™ - Mathematical Reasoning was also increased by 13 minutes.
+  * The time allowance for GED Ready&trade; - Mathematical Reasoning was also increased by 13 minutes.
   * Students who took either of these tests before February 21 received an email from GED Testing Service with instructions for receiving a free retake.

 ### Mathematical Practices